-- 1. Click on Finder in the Dock. - 2.
-From the Go menu, choose Utilities. - 3.
-Double-click the Console application. - 4.
-Click on your Mac under Devices at the left side of the window.
-(It may be necessary to first choose Show Sources from the View menu.) - 5.
-From the Action menu, choose All Messages.
+- 1. Click on Finder in the Dock.

+- 2. From the Go menu, choose Utilities.

+- 3. Double-click the Console application.

+- 4. Click on your Mac under Devices at the left side of the window.
+(It may be necessary to first choose Show Sources from the View menu.)

+- 5. From the Action menu, choose All Messages.
 Make sure that Include Info Messages and Include Debug Messages are both unchecked. - 6.
-If Activities is selected (blue) in the toolbar, click it to turn off activities mode. - If the main part of the window shows any recent error messages, select them (or choose Edit ▷ Select All). - 8.
-There are two ways to share the selected part of the log with us: - Easier: Click the Share button in the toolbar and select Mail.
-(If you do not use Apple Mail as your mail client, you can instead Copy and Paste the log messages into your mail client.)
+If Activities is selected (blue) in the toolbar, click it to turn off activities mode. - 7.
+If the main part of the window shows any recent error messages, select them (or choose Edit ▷ Select All). - 8.
+There are two ways to share the selected part of the log with us: - Easier: Click the Share button in the toolbar and choose Mail.
+(If you do not use Apple Mail as your mail client, you can instead Copy and Paste the log messages into your mail client.) - Preferred: Choose Edit > Copy.
+Open TextEdit and Paste the text into a new plain text document.
+Save the TextEdit document to disk and attach it to your e-mail message.